6 Steps you can take to stop feeling overwhelmed

 It’s 2 PM, and you are frustrated because you have accomplished nothing.
 Your list is still as long as your arm and more has been piled on your plate.
 Your heart starts racing while you get more agitated at your circumstances.

 Then it hits – the feelings of overwhelm threaten to drown you.
-It’s possible to reign in those feelings of overwhelm and kick them to the curb.
+It’s possible to rein in those feelings of overwhelm and kick them to the curb.
 If you let these feelings get out of control, your body will reap the negative consequences, including poor eating, exercising and sleeping habits.

 How to Stop Feeling Overwhelmed